 I decided I wanted to save $15,000 for my trip, figuring that could last me for a year.
-I only had 6 months to save for my trip so I had to work my hardest to be able to get to $15,000.
-I say I only had six months because to keep myself from putting off the trip and keeping myself disciplined I booked my flight out of the U.S. the day I decided I was going to travel around the world.
+I only had six months to save for my trip so I had to work my hardest to be able to get to $15,000.
+I say I only had six months because to keep myself from putting off the trip and keep myself disciplined, I booked my flight out of the US the day I decided I was going to travel around the world.

-I didn’t actually reach my goal of 15,000 dollars.
+I didn’t actually reach my goal of $15,000.
 I was close, though, at about $14,000.
-The life of working so many hours got to me and I started drinking a lot with friends.
-Not just because of work though, I wanted to have as much fun with everyone that I could before I left.
-I wasn’t sure when I was going to see all my friends again so I wanted to live it up, but that’s okay.
+The life of working so many hours got to me, and I started drinking a lot with friends.
+Not just because of work though; I wanted to have as much fun with everyone that I could before I left.
+I wasn’t sure when I was going to see all my friends again so I wanted to live it up, but that’s OK.